Camp Sea Quest

 Q: How much does it cost?

-A: The price for each week-long camp is $285 for members and $325 for non-members.
+A: The price for each week-long camp is $400 for members and $450 for non-members.
+Half-day pricing is $200 for members and $250 for non-members.
 The price excludes food but includes snacks and water.
 Please provide your child/children with bag lunch.
+Pre-camp care is $15 per morning and aftercare is $20 per afternoon (for half days, only aftercare is available for $15) and must be registered for in advance.

 Q: Can I become a member when I sign up for camp?